fm6000/CPUtempAlert/README.md

 Move it to Application folder, for easy access.
 It's also useful to add into System Preferences --> Users & Groups --> Login Items, to run it after login.

 For now, it's depending on User and Password to get privileges and check CPU Temperature.
 That's all for now.
 Enjoy!

+Installation

+Download the latest release.
+Unzip it and move the app to the application folder.